 What medications will I be prescribed after surgery?

-You will likely receive painkillers and antibiotics to prevent infection.
+You will likely receive painkillers and antibiotics to prevent infection and other medications such as stool softeners, muscle relaxants, anti-nausea medication, and medication to reduce bladder spasm.
 Your surgeon will provide you with a list of medications to avoid around the time of your surgery.

 What should I expect during the healing process?